 Everyone knows, herring gulls not only prey at high sea.
 We know them too from Monday mornings when you put out the trash bags.
 Or, from the chock-full ferries cruising back and forth to the Wadden Sea islands.
 Or, from the fish stalls trying to steal your fish and/or chips.
 Or, from the flocks behind tractors ploughing the land.
 Or, from grey days trampling the grass in city parks to fool earthworms it rains and luring them to the surface; the so-called paddling.
 Or, from whirling like big knots behind fishing boats to pick up the gut and under-sized fish.
 Or, from the beaches diving into the surf for small fish disoriented by the waves.
 Et cetera.

 When it comes to relationships, herring gulls are just like us humans.
 In general, herring gulls are ‘married’ for life.
-The advantage of a long-term commitment is, that the couple can perfect its cooperation in finding food, and with that increasing the changes for bringing up as many chicks as possibly.
+Advantage of a long-term commitment is, that the couple can perfect its cooperation in finding food, and with that increasing the changes for bringing up as many chicks as possibly.
 But, they do switch partners.
-Divorces happen, for example if the couple is not successful in bringing up enough chicks.
+Divorces happen, for example if the couple isn’t successful in bringing up enough chicks.
 The cooperation lacks magic somehow, or the male is just a lousy fisher and brings not enough food to the nest.
 The female seems to be decisive in breaking up and choosing a new partner the next season.
-In general, seagulls have developed quite complicated and strong social structures, also due to their life expectancy.
+In general, seagulls have developed quite complicated and strong social structures, also due to their long life expectancy.
 If we misinterpreted human behavior, let us know.